Gunnika/Gunnika.github.io/content/home/slider.md

 [[item]]
-  title = "International Women’s Day Summit" content = "Headed the event and took an hour-long hands-on session on building apps for the GoogleAssistant.
-The event had a remarkable 84%female to male ratio."
+  title = "International Women’s Day Summit" content = "Headed the event and took an hour-long hands-on session on building apps for the Google Assistant.
+The event had a remarkable 84% female to male ratio."

  align = "center"